BeaEngine/beaengine/doc/beaengine.md

 **Members**

- - **Category** : *[out]* Specify the family instruction .
-More precisely, (infos.Instruction.Category & 0xFFFF0000) is used to know if the instruction is a standard one or comes from one of the following technologies : MMX, FPU, SSE, SSE2, SSE3, SSSE3, SSE4.1, SSE4.2, VMX or SYSTEM.
+ - **Category**: *[out]* Specify the family instruction .
+More precisely, (infos.Instruction.Category & 0xFFFF0000) is used to know if the instruction is a standard one or comes from one of the following technologies: MMX, FPU, SSE, SSE2, SSE3, SSSE3, SSE4.1, SSE4.2, VMX or SYSTEM.
 LOWORD(infos.Instruction.Category) is used to know if the instruction is an arithmetic instruction, a logical one, a data transfer one ...
 To see the complete list of constants used by BeaEngine, go [HERE](#9-constants) .
- - **Opcode** : *[out]* This field contains the opcode on 1, 2 or 3 bytes.
+ - **Opcode**: *[out]* This field contains the opcode on 1, 2 or 3 bytes.
 If the instruction uses a mandatory prefix, this last one is not present here.
 For that, you have to use the structure infos.Prefix.
- - **Mnemonic** : *[out]* This field sends back the instruction mnemonic with an ASCII format.
+ - **Mnemonic**: *[out]* This field sends back the instruction mnemonic with an ASCII format.
 You must know that all mnemonics are followed by a space (0x20).
 For example , the instruction "add" is written "add ".
- - **BranchType** : *[out]* If the decoded instruction is a branch instruction, this field is set to indicate what kind of jump it is (call, ret, unconditional jump, conditional jump).
+ - **BranchType**: *[out]* If the decoded instruction is a branch instruction, this field is set to indicate what kind of jump it is (call, ret, unconditional jump, conditional jump).
 To get a complete list of constants used by BeaEngine, go [HERE](#9-constants)
- - **Flags** : *[out]* Structure [EFLStruct](#6-eflags-infos) that specifies the used flags.
+ - **Flags**: *[out]* Structure [EFLStruct](#6-eflags-infos) that specifies the used flags.
- - **AddrValue** : *[out]* If the decoded instruction is a branch instruction and if the destination address can be calculated, the result is stored in that field.
+ - **AddrValue**: *[out]* If the decoded instruction is a branch instruction and if the destination address can be calculated, the result is stored in that field.
 A "jmp eax" or a "jmp [eax]" will set this field to 0 .
- - **Immediat** : *[out]* If the instruction uses a constant, this immediat value is stored here.
+ - **Immediat**: *[out]* If the instruction uses a constant, this immediat value is stored here.
- - **ImplicitModifiedRegs** : *[out]* Some instructions modify registers implicitly.
+ - **ImplicitModifiedRegs**: *[out]* Some instructions modify registers implicitly.
 For example, "push 0" modifies the register RSP.
 In that case, infos.Instruction.ImplicitModifiedRegs.gpr == REG4.
 Find more useful informations on that field looking at the Structure [REGISTERTYPE](#8-registers-infos)

 # 4. Operand infos